David J. Mazzo, PhD

 Senior Vice President and Chief Financial Officer

 Prior to joining Caladrius, from 1996 to 2010, Mr. Talamo held various senior positions at OSI Pharmaceuticals, Inc. (“OSI”), a publicly-traded biopharmaceutical company focused on discovering, developing and commercializing products for the treatment of cancer, diabetes and obesity, and most recently served as its Vice President and Corporate Controller from 2006 to 2010 and its Corporate Controller from 2002 to 2006.
 While at OSI, Mr. Talamo helped build the accounting and finance infrastructure to support the clinical development and commercial launch of Tarceva®, OSI's targeted therapy approved for the treatment of patients with non-small cell lung cancer and pancreatic cancer.
 Prior to OSI, Mr. Talamo worked at Bristol-Myers Squibb from 1995 to 1996 in the Financial Reporting and Consolidations Group, and at KPMG from 1993 to 1995 in the Health Care and Life Sciences Audit Group.
 Mr. Talamo has served as Treasurer of the Stem For Life Foundation, a public charity dedicated to raising awareness about adult stem cells and their therapeutic promise, since 2012.
 Mr. Talamo also served as Treasurer of the OSI Pharmaceuticals Foundation from 2008 to 2010.

 Mr. Talamo received a BBA in accounting from Hofstra University in 1991, and an MBA in finance from Hofstra University in 1999.
 Mr. Talamo is a certified public accountant in the State of New York.

 Todd Girolamo, JD

 General Counsel and Corporate Secretary

-Mr. Girolamo began his legal career as an associate at Cahill Gordon & Reindel, and concluded his tenure in private practice at Reid & Priest, where he gained expertise as a general commercial litigator, practicing in the areas of intellectual property, securities law, employment law and bankruptcy.
+Mr. Girolamo began his legal career as an associate at Cahill Gordon & Reindel, and he concluded his tenure in private practice at Reid & Priest, where he gained expertise as a general commercial litigator practicing in the areas of intellectual property, securities law, employment law and bankruptcy.
 In addition to over a decade of experience as both corporate counsel and private practitioner, Mr. Girolamo spent 12 years on Wall Street where he specialized in therapeutic healthcare equity securities at Oppenheimer & Co., CIBC World Markets, Leerink Swann & Company and Summer Street Research Partners.